+Semi-artificial photosynthetic systems aim to overcome the limitations of natural and artificial photosynthesis while providing an opportunity to investigate their respective functionality.
 Enzymes are macromolecular biological catalysts that have been naturally selected over billions of years to perform specific reactions with high selectivity and efficiency.
-We are interested in interfacing photosynthetic and redox active enzymes with custom-made high surface area electrodes to study their fundamental biology and to drive interesting endergonic reactions relevant to solar fuel and chemical synthesis.
-We employ a range of chemical biology and biophysical techniques (including ultrafast spectroscopy, vibrational spectroscopy, quartz crystal microbalance) to complement the photoelectrochemical studies.
+In particular, we are interested in interfacing photosynthetic and redox active enzymes with custom-made high surface area electrodes to study their fundamental biology and drive interesting endergonic reactions.
+In parallel, we examine how more complex living microorganism systems can be recruited for in vivo fuel and chemical production.